doridoridoriand/electron-docs/README.md

 Documentation for Electron
 ==========================

-_Note: This document is written in Japanese.
+_Note: This document is written in Japanese now.
 It will be English_

 TL;DR